anhphan156/Portfolio/README.md

 # Web Portfolio
-A portfolio website made using C & raylib and compiled with enscripten.
+A web game made using C & raylib and compiled with enscripten.

 ## Build Instructions